Blanket Chest 'No Sew' Cushion Topper...

 Are you in LoVe yet?

-I am totally in LoVe with upcycled furniture!
+I am totally in LoVe with upcycled furniture painted with chalk paint!

 #upcycled #diy #furniture #chalkpaint